yunquleonliu/aurapai/Docs/Aura-PAI-Design-Summary.md

 # Aura-PAI Backend Design Document

 ## Overview
 Aura-PAI is a privacy-compliant, robust, and unified conversational AI platform supporting both web and mobile clients.
 It features persistent, searchable chat history using ChromaDB, tool invocation (including image generation/interpretation), and a responsive, modern UI.
+The backend supports two agent modes:

+- **ReAct Agent (Local LLM):** The default and only mode for local LLMs.
+The ReAct agent uses a cycle of Thought, Action, and Observation to solve user queries step-by-step, invoking tools as needed.
+Plan-and-Execute is not used for local LLMs.
+- **Plan-and-Execute Agent (Public LLM):** Only used when queries are routed to a public LLM (e.g., Gemini).
+The agent generates a multi-step plan and executes each step, invoking tools and summarizing results.

 ---